dirkbeer/HotspotCubecell/README.md

 Depends only on battery power and LoRaWAN coverage for its operation, so keeps running even if hotspot is having problems.

 - Remotely monitor parameters like temperature and battery state.
-- Remotely power cycle your hotspot and cell modem.
+- Remotely control your charge controller to power cycle the hotspot and cell modem.

 Hardware used:
 * Cubecell HTCC-AB01 dev board and LoRaWAN antenna